 Silver in Photography

-Despite the growth in digital photography, silver-based film is still sometimes used for X-Rays, especially in developing countries, because the images are not only extremely accurate, but also cost- effective.
-Silver-based films are also the medium of choice for some commercial motion pictures because of their vibrant colors and detail.
+Despite the growth in digital photography, silver-based film is still sometimes used for X-Rays, making use of existing equipment that continues to supply extremely accurate images.
+Silver-based films are also the medium of choice for some commercial movies because of their vibrant colors and high resolution.

 The George Eastman Museum in Rochester, New York, preserves and develops world-class collections related to photography and cinema.
 You can view many of exhibitions online, and learn about the rich history of silver-based photography here: George Eastman Museum